tsuereth/glog/content/post/2022/02/19_chromasquad.md

 rating = ["Good"]
 +++

-{{% game "Chroma Squad" %}}Chroma Squad{{% /game %}} is a bit of a paradox.
+<game:Chroma Squad> is a bit of a paradox.
 A good one, though.

 The game is unabashedly "indie," with its zoomed-in sprite art, unpolished grammar, overlong pre-battle animations, and spotty or <i>absent</i> tutorials.  <i>But</i>, it takes itself un-seriously enough that these rough edges actually feel charming -- especially when the game's cast pokes fun at their own narrator.
-More often than not, Chroma Squad comes across as "in" on the joke - the joke that is the real history of <a href="https://en.wikipedia.org/wiki/Power_Rangers">Power Rangers</a> - instead of falling into a {{% game "Shaq Fu: A Legend Reborn" %}}parody trap{{% /game %}}.
+More often than not, Chroma Squad comes across as "in" on the joke - the joke that is the real history of <a href="https://en.wikipedia.org/wiki/Power_Rangers">Power Rangers</a> - instead of falling into a [parody trap](game:Shaq Fu: A Legend Reborn).

 It's filled with mechanics, like, definitely too many mechanics: not just strategy RPG tactics and character progression and TV studio management, but also item crafting! and mecha battles! and a branching narrative!?
 The scope of Chroma Squad is so sprawling that <i>of course</i> a lot of it doesn't pan out, and it's hardly surprising that, for example, the crafting UI can't indicate whether an item is an upgrade or a downgrade.  <i>But</i>, the critical path - increasing fanpower, generating income, buying new weapons and armor - works well enough that the rest is, well, easy to ignore.